pa11y/pa11y-ci/README.md

   * `url`: the URL being processed
   * `config`: the current [URL configuration object](#url-configuration)

-Here is an example of a custom reporter writing pa11y-ci report and errors to files:
+Here is an example of a custom reporter producing a single report file and a collection of error files:

 ```js
 const fs = require('fs');